 To date, Resunab has undergone an extensive battery of animal safety and toxicology studies in support of Phase II clinical development.
-Unlike other CB2 agonists, Resunab exhibits limited blood brain barrier penetration and negligible CB1 activity in vivo resulting in limited central nervous system side effects.
+Unlike other CB2 agonists, Resunab exhibits limited blood brain barrier penetration (30%) and negligible CB1 activity in vivo (12.1 binding affinity to CB2 vs. CB1) resulting in limited central nervous system side effects.
 Results of the safety pharmacology studies in animals assessing the central nervous system, cardiovascular and respiratory systems, renal system and gastrointestinal system were all negative and support that there should be a significant safety margin at anticipated therapeutics doses of Resunab in patients.

 Animal toxicological profiles of orally administered Resunab in single and multi-dose studies in mice, rats, and dogs, and a battery of in vitro and in vivo genetic toxicity studies, have been conducted, including a chronic rat toxicology that was requested by the FDA and successfully completed.
 The results of these studies showed no major toxicological concerns and an excellent safety margin based on drug exposure levels in animals compared to human exposure.
-In support of Phase II clinical trials, thirteen-week GLP toxicology studies have been completed in rats and dogs.
-Based on the results of these studies and prior clinical trials, the safety margin in humans is estimated to be between 8 and 32 times greater than the doses planned for our next clinical trials.
+In support of Phase II clinical trials, thirteen-week Good Laboratory Practice ("GLP") toxicology studies have been completed in rats and dogs.
+Based on the results of these studies and prior clinical trials, the safety margin in humans is estimated to be between 8 and 32 times greater than the doses in our clinical trials.